 With the partnership sealed and backed by a $2.5 million investment from BETO, researchers began working on the process to convert ethanol into an aviation-approved jet fuel.
 The integrated process starts with dehydration, running LanzaTech’s ethanol through a reactor with a catalyst to remove water.
 The resulting ethylene hydrocarbons are then combined using PNNL’s specialized catalyst to build the range of carbon chains needed for jet fuel; this process is called oligomerization.
 A metal catalyst hydrogenates the carbon chains, which are fractionated into synthetic paraffinic kerosene (SPK) for both diesel and jet fuel.

 The PNNL team ran their catalyst experiments with ethanol, verified the critical fuel properties, and provided data to support scale-up.
-Meanwhile, LanzaTech scaled-up their plant in Freedom Pines, Georgia, to start producing ethanol-derived diesel and jet fuel at industrial scale.
+Meanwhile, LanzaTech scaled up their plant in Freedom Pines, Georgia, to start producing ethanol-derived diesel and jet fuel at industrial scale.
 They also took on the costly and lengthy fuel-approval process.
 More than 2,500 tests were used to evaluate 100 properties that would show how the new fuel would function in a jet engine.

 The product subsequently met BETO’s goals under the Government Performance and Results Act, achieving a minimum fuel selling price of $3.00 per gallons gasoline equivalent.
 This goal was soon followed by review of aircraft and engine manufacturers, and eventually a revised ASTM International standard for the ethanol-to-jet fuel blend.
 Virgin Atlantic Airlines stepped up to the plate and flew from Orlando, Florida, to London, England, on engines powered by the SPK jet fuel blend.
 LanzaTech plans to integrate the process into their refinery in Soperton, Georgia, eventually producing up to 3 million gallons (~11.3 million liters) of the fuel for nearby Atlanta International Airport.

-The team’s patented catalytic process can also produce a high-quality, low-temperature diesel fuel for heavy duty trucks, ships, and trains that can be used in the most extreme environments, like the Arctic.
+The team’s patented catalytic process can also produce a high-quality, low-temperature diesel fuel for heavy-duty trucks, ships, and trains that can be used in the most extreme environments, like the Arctic.
 The technology earned an FLC Award for excellence in technology transfer.

 The speed and success of these advances was a result of the commitment of industry partners and federal sponsors who saw the promise of—and need for—sustainable bioenergy technologies.

-PNNL's industry partnership have resulted in commercially available chemicals and fuels made from renewable resources.
+PNNL's industry partnerships have resulted in commercially available chemicals and fuels made from renewable resources.
 For more information on how PNNL continues to build on these scientific advances toward a vision of a no-waste economy, check out this video.